I need MaineCare, TANF, and/or SNAP (food stamps), where do I go to apply?

 I received more SNAP benefits this month than I was expecting.
 Was this a mistake?
 Will I have to pay it back?

-No. Seventy-five percent (75%) of all Maine SNAP households will see an increase in their SNAP benefits in April and May.
+No. Seventy-five percent (75%) of all Maine SNAP households will see an increase in their SNAP benefits April through July, 2020.
 You will start receiving the maximum SNAP benefit based on the size of your household.
-Right now, we do not know whether this will continue past May.
+Right now, we do not know whether this will continue past July.

 Can my SNAP be terminated during the emergency?